The Faltering of the Demographic Transition in Syria

 Download Article Download Issue Cite this Article Subscribe for a year Cite this Article

-Professor of Sociology at Tishreen University in Lattakia, Syria, and formerly Research Associate at the Center for Population Studies at the Bordeaux IV University in Montesquieu, France (2009-2015).
-She received her PhD in demographic studies from the Center for Population Studies at the same university (2008).
+Professor of Sociology at Tishreen University in Lattakia, Syria.
+She received her PhD in demographic studies from the Center for Population Studies at the Bordeaux IV University in Montesquieu, France (2008).

 × Citation/Reference